 While many teens are engaged in abusive relationships, they often don’t recognize it.
 This program helps adolescents distinguish between of healthy and unhealthy relationships.
 Teens learn about the prevalence and warning signs in abusive relationships and watch video examples of them.
 Through interactive scenarios, teens identify power and control behaviors used by abusive partners.
 The program emphasizes safety planning and how to get effective help when leaving abusers.

 Across every developmental level (including before birth), children are vulnerable when exposed to violence in their homes.
 Participants learn the characteristics and dynamics of intimate partner violence and various ways children can be hurt.
 Factors that increase risk and protection of the children are discussed.
 Participants learn about safety planning and how children heal when they are in a safe environment.

 Even before birth, children are affected by substances in their environments.
 Participants learn about effects of prescription and non-prescription drug use during fetal development, as well as during periods of infancy, young childhood and during school age.
 The program discusses fetal alcohol effects as well as fetal alcohol syndrome.
 What happens when children are exposed to tobacco smoke and/or particles in tobacco products is also explained.

-- Child Sexual Abuse Prevention for Parents and Other Adults
+Sexual Abuse Prevention for High School and Middle School Students:

 To request more information or to schedule trainings, please contact Debby Kernan, CARES Northwest’s prevention program coordinator, at (503) 276-9054 or at firstname.lastname@example.org